Unemployment Insurance Handbook for Employers (UCB-201-P)

 Notice of Liability and Charges

-- Form UCT-14384, Reserve Fund Balance Statement (See Section 2, Part 4, Item G).
-This form is mailed to you 4 times each month to notify you of benefits charged to your account or any adjustments made to benefits charged.
+• Form UCT-14384, Reserve Fund Balance Statement (See Section 2, Part 4).
+This form is generated 4 times each month to notify you of benefits charged to your account or any adjustments made to benefits charged.

-Review both of the above forms carefully for errors and contact one of the Unemployment Benefit Centers if you disagree with any of the information on them.
+Review both of the above forms carefully for errors and contact the Employer Assistance Line at (414) 438-7705 if you disagree with any of the information on them.

 IMPORTANT POINT TO REMEMBER